Keeneland Race Track

 The prestigious Keeneland will host a wonderful fall stakes calendar of races beginning October 6th through October 28th.
 There is $5.325 million available over 17 graded stakes races, which includes six Grade-I events.
 This is one of the most highly regarded meets in the country and will attract some of the biggest and best in Thoroughbred horse racing.

-Nine of these races are part of the Breeders’ Cup Challenge Series, which means that the winner earns an automatic berth in to specific events at the world championships.
-These include the Stoll Keenon Ogden Phoenix Stakes (Sprint), Darley Alciabdes Stakes (Juvenile Fillies), First Lady Stakes (Filly & Mare Turf ), Thoroughbred Club of America Stakes (Filly & Mare Sprint), Clairborne Breeders’ Futurity (Juvenile), Shadwell Turf Mile Stakes (Mile), Dixiana Bourbon Stakes (Juvenile Turf), Juddmonte Spinster Stakes (Distaff) and the JP Morgan Chase Jessamine Stakes (Juvenile Fillies Turf).
+Nine of these races are part of the Breeders’ Cup Challenge Series and offer premium betting fields, which means that the winner earns an automatic berth into specific events at the World Championships.
+These races include the Stoll Keenon Ogden Phoenix Stakes (Sprint), Darley Alciabdes Stakes (Juvenile Fillies), First Lady Stakes (Filly & Mare Turf ), Thoroughbred Club of America Stakes (Filly & Mare Sprint), Clairborne Breeders’ Futurity (Juvenile), Shadwell Turf Mile Stakes (Mile), Dixiana Bourbon Stakes (Juvenile Turf), Juddmonte Spinster Stakes (Distaff) and the JP Morgan Chase Jessamine Stakes (Juvenile Fillies Turf).

 Additionally, the Breeders’ Futurity is part of the Road to the Kentucky Derby as one of the early prep races for the Triple Crown.
 This contest offers a 10-4-2-1 derby point split for the top four finishers.